 Learn about this type of hair loss?
 Alopecia Areata.

-The Institute of Classical Aromatherapy states that the following essential oils may be beneficial for hair loss and baldness:
+The Institute of Classical Aromatherapy states that the following essential oils for hair loss and baldness may be beneficial:

 Note: This source did not specify which carrier oils were recommended, but did state that a proportion of one drop of essential oil to 10 ml (2 teaspoons) of carrier oil should be used.

-The recommended essential oils for hair loss and improving blood circulation were:
+The recommended essential oils for hair loss and improving circulation were:

 Basil was declared the best stimulator known, with rosemary second.
 Almond or sesame seed oils were suggested as the carrier oil.